sanchezzzhak/yii2storage/README.md

 "kak/storage": "*"
 ```

-to the require section of your `composer.json` file.
+to the require section of your `composer.json` file and run command `composer update`

 Usage